Battle of Pleasant Hill: Aftermath

 A number of Union soldiers were captured during the battle (and many more at the Battle of Mansfield), and were taken to Camp Ford, a Confederate prisoner-of-war Camp, near Tyler, Texas.
-Most were kept prisoner here for the next year or so, and were not released until a general exchange of prisoners occurred near the end of the war — a small number, however, were released at an earlier date.
+Most were kept prisoner here for the next year or so, and were not released until a general exchange of prisoners occurred near the end of the war—a small number, however, were released at an earlier date.

 After the Battle of Pleasant Hill, Banks and his Union forces retreated to Grand Ecore and abandoned plans to capture Shreveport, by then the Louisiana state capital.
 Some of the wounded, perhaps thirty in number from both Pleasant Hill and Mansfield, were taken to Minden for treatment.
 Those who died of their wounds there were interred without markers in the historic Minden Cemetery.
-They were finally recognized with markers erected on March 25, 2008 by the Sons of Confederate Veterans.
+They were finally recognized with markers erected on March 25, 2008, by the Sons of Confederate Veterans.

-The historian Ludwell Johnson refers to the battle as a Union tactical victory; the majority of historians agree with this view, although a few consider the action to have been a draw.
+Historian Ludwell H. Johnson refers to the battle as a Union tactical victory; the majority of historians agree with this view, although a few consider the action to have been a draw.
+The battle's outcome was costly for both sides, however; according to Brooksher, the 1864 Red River campaign helped to prolong the war by tying down Union resources from other fronts.

-The decisive failure of the Red River Campaign was a rare bit of uplifting news for the Confederacy in a bleak year.
-Despite the loss of resources (including the mercurial and beloved Brig.
-Gen. Tom Green, who was killed April 12), the failure of this offensive helped to prolong the war by tying down Union resources from other fronts.